 You may be asking why I gave it this score.
 The reason is very simple they ended up cutting out very important scenes that gave the story depth and the scene that sold the legendary hype and bought the fans.
 The scene where the fan forgot for a moment that Jonah smoked his

-way out of the whale (no matter how inconceivable) but rather busted his way out right after having the most epic revenge speech I have heard in ages.
+way out of the whale (no matter how inconceivable) but rather busted his way out right after having the most epic revenge speech I have

 The reason I gave it such a great score was because the art pulled off something that can really destroy a show if not handle correctly.
 The artist not only sustained a unique style throughout any given scene, facial expression etc but was able create a variation in character/titan design that is rarely seen in a very moe culture.
 Don't get me wrong I love moe but being able to express how serious something is in a serious anime is kinda the point.
 All in all there was no real artistic difference between the series and movie.